 Frankston City

-Through a valuable and ongoing partnership with Sculpture by the Sea, Frankston City has recently installed five sculptures.
+Through a valuable and ongoing partnership with Sculpture by the Sea, Frankston City has recently installed a further three sculptures to add to the five previously installed.
 Frankston is a southern bayside suburb of Melbourne on the eastern shore of Port Phillip and enjoys views looking towards Melbourne City.

-These five new works are the latest to be added to a growing outdoor public art collection established to connect Frankston to the world:
+These three new works are the latest to be added to a growing outdoor public art collection established to connect Frankston to the world:

 • Ayad Alqaragholli, ‘Marsh Boat’